 The level of a drug charge and the penalties resulting from a conviction involve a range of factors, including aggravating circumstances, gang involvement, carrying a firearm, or crossing a state or international border.
 The classification of the drug under the Controlled Substances Act may also enhance the charges.

 Despite the range in severity of different classifications of controlled substance cases, any drug charge could have lasting consequences on a defendant’s life.
-If you are facing a drug charge, it may be crucial to seek legal advice as soon as possible after your arrest.
+If you are facing a drug charge, it may be crucial to seek advice from a experienced criminal defense attorney as soon as possible after your arrest.
 A Hennepin County drug lawyer could assess your situation and help you mitigate or defeat your charges in court.

 Classification of Drug Offenses in Hennepin County

-Part of the Minnesota Judicial Branch and located in Minneapolis, the Hennepin County Drug Court conducts a voluntary, post-conviction treatment program for chemically dependent adult, nonviolent, drug and felony-property offenders.
+Part of the Minnesota Judicial Branch, the Hennepin County Drug Court conducts a voluntary, post-conviction treatment program for chemically dependent adult, nonviolent, drug and felony-property offenders.
 The court was established to reduce illegal use of drugs and recidivism among participants and help them find employment, receive education and training, and secure housing.
 The court offers many services, including individual judicial supervision, drug dependency treatment, mental health counseling, and drug testing.

 The treatment program lasts for at least 12 months during which the court and community closely supervise participants, who take part while serving a three-year probation term.
 Along with a participation cost, a person in the program must pay any fees imposed during sentencing and meet the eligibility requirements.
-Someone convicted of a drug offense who is interested in this program could discuss it further with a lawyer in the area.
+Someone convicted of a drug offense who is interested in this program could discuss it further with a drug lawyer in Hennepin County.

 Learn How a Hennepin County Drug Attorney Could Aid Your Case